What Is Fabric Softener?

 Get More Great Laundry Tips

-Discover what HE washers are and the benefits of washing with one.
+HE Washers Vs. Regular Washers Discover the differences of HE washers vs. regular washers and the benefits of washing with one.

 How to Use a Top Load Washer Sorting laundry, adding detergent, loading your clothes, adding fabric softener and selecting a wash cycle are the first steps in using a top load washer.